Israel holds back on Trump's Democrat Jews 'disloyalty' remark

-JERUSALEM (Reuters) - Israeli officials on Wednesday offered a muted response to remarks by U.S. President Donald Trump who said American Jews who vote for the democratic Party were ‘disloyal.’
+JERUSALEM (Reuters) - Israeli officials on Wednesday offered a muted response to remarks by U.S. President Donald Trump who said American Jews who vote for the Democratic Party were ‘disloyal.’

-Referring to Democrat Congresswomen Ilahn Omar and Rashida Tlaib who, who under pressure from Trump were denied entry to Israel last week, the president told reporters on Tuesday at the Oval Office:
+Referring to Democratic Congresswomen Ilhan Omar and Rashida Tlaib who, who under pressure from Trump were denied entry to Israel last week, the president told reporters on Tuesday at the Oval Office:

 “Where has the Democratic Party gone?
 Where have they gone where they’re defending these two people over the state of Israel.
 And I think any Jewish people that vote for a Democrat, I think it shows either a total lack of knowledge or great disloyalty.”